The CURESZ Foundation

 (Comprehensive Understanding via Research and Education into Schizophrenia)

 The CURESZ Foundation provides education about underutilized and cutting-edge medications and treatments for schizophrenia.
-This includes information about the medication clozapine for cases of treatment resistance.
-It also includes long-acting injectable medications (LAIs) which are convenient for persons with schizophrenia and effective at preventing relapse.
+This includes information about the unique medication clozapine, which is the only FDA-approved medication for cases of treatment resistance.
+It also includes long-acting injectable medications (LAIs) which are convenient for persons with schizophrenia and effective at preventing relapse and rehospitalization.

 The CURESZ Foundation has assembled a Clozapine in Schizophrenia Expert Panel (CLOSZE).
 Persons with schizophrenia who are interested in trying clozapine can log on to our website and find the clinician on the Panel who lives closest to them, for another opinion.